AgataBG/sme-bi-case-study-application/vm-exercises.md

 **STEP 2:**

-Visualize the monthly `Order Item Quantity` volumes and present it as a line chart using a continuous date dimension.
+Visualize the monthly `Order Item Quantity` volumes by order date and present it as a line chart using a continuous date dimension.

 **HINT:**